-Best time to Trekking in Nepal?
+Best Time to Trekking in Nepal!
 Nepal has basically moderate climate, and has four main seasons, which are spring, summer, autumn and winter.
 Climate differs in the three main areas in Kathmandu, Pokhara and Chitwan but the typical season changes are the same.
-From January up to March, it is called the cold season with temperatures around 10°C. It’s a best time for you to warm up your body and soul by visiting a local host for a traditional home-cooked Nepalese dinner.
+It is winter season with temperatures around 10°C from January up to March.
+It’s a best time for you to warm up your body and soul by visiting a local host for a traditional home-cooked Nepalese dinner.
 Between April and June it is dry and warm weather which makes it the great season to visit Nepal.
 In the end of June the rainy season will start until the end of September.
 Between October and December it is the perfect season to visit the hilly regions, because the weather is clear and cool.

-Autumn: This is the perfect and best time to Trekking in Nepal.
-This season is the peak season for trekking as mountain views are guaranteed.
+Autumn: This is the perfect and Best Time to Trekking in Nepal.
+It is guaranteed for trekking and mountain views, also peak seasons in Nepal.
 Autumn in Nepal falls from mid September to November.
 This busy season falls in Nepal just after the monsoon season so the air is dry and clear.
 This is also the season of festivities as Nepal celebrates the biggest Hindu festivals of Dashain and Tihar.
 Visitors choose autumn since the views of mountains as well as surroundings are clear with mild to warm days and cold nights.
 The weather during this time is dry and clear and neither too hot in the Terai region in Nepal and nor excessively freezing in the high elevation.
 Because of the bright sun makes the day pleasant.
 Including, rafting, paragliding and micro flights are all popular at this time of year with excellent conditions all around.

 Winter: Winter is the coldest season of the year in Nepal as well as some parts of the northern and southern hemisphere.
 This season is describe by falling snow and freezing cold temperatures, usually exacerbated by strong winds.
 Between December & January are cold winter months throughout Nepal.
 Though it doesn’t snow in any of the main non-trekking places in Nepal it does hit freezing.
 During the winter season dew to heavy snow fall high passes, especially the Thorong-la pass on the Annapurna circuit trekking, Ganjala pass, Chola Pass, Renjola Pass, Khongmola pass, Lauribina pass, Gosaikunda pass are usually close.
 Short and easy trek in middle hills is the best on this season.